-Some balance transfer cards offer even 0% interest rate, requiring you to make repayments without paying off any interest at all until the promotional period ends which usually takes 18-22 months.
-Generally 3% to 5% of transferred debt is taken as balance transfer fee.
-For instance, let’s say you will transfer 5000$ debt onto other balance transfer credit card, and assuming 3% would be transfer fee.
+Some balance transfer cards offer even 0% interest rate.
+Requiring you to make repayments without paying off any interest at all.
+Until the promotional period ends which usually takes 18-22 months.
+Generally 3% to 5% of transfer debt is taking as balance transfer fee.
+For instance, let’s say you will transfer 5000$ debt onto other balance transfer, and assuming 3% would be transfer fee.
 It would cost you 150$ to achieve this transfer.
 The transferred amount is up to your new credit card limit.
 If you want to transfer a balance of 10000$, and let’s say your new card has a limit of 7000$, then you could only transfer up to 7000$ that is including total transfer fee, too.

 Recommendations For Balance Transfer

 Make sure you read all the terms carefully and understand everything, especially additional fees and terms.
 Whether there is an introductory interest rate and if there is, how long it will take.
 The amount of debt you can transfer to the new credit card.
 Avoid using your new credit card if you are planning to discharge your debt